redthing1/vstshill/README.md

 # vstshill

 the vst inspector.

-the goal is to be an ultra-lightweight cross-platform vst host for analyzing plugins. this will support cli, gui, and offline loading and inspection of plugins.
+an ultra-lightweight cross-platform vst3 host for analyzing plugins.

+## features

++ load plugins
++ gui host with sdl2
++ offline processing of video files

 ## build